gopherconbr/gopherconbr.org/content/en/speakers.md

 ![](/images/speakers/marcos-nils.jpg)

-OS evangelist and Golang lover.
+Docker Captain, OS evangelist and Golang lover.
 Has a strong background in distributed systems and app architecture.
 Currently working in a Machine Learning startup that brings latest in research to industry.

 ## Tiago Katcipis